ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 For people with pronation or flat feet, the Arahi’s by Hoka are a great option.
 However, these shoes have been known to run a little bit on the small side, if you can, order one size up.

-Below we’ve put together some of the pros and cons of Hoka shoes overall.
+Below I’ve put together some of the pros and cons of Hoka shoes overall.

 Who are Hoka?

 Hoka, or to use the company’s full name, Hoka One One, was founded in France in 2009 by two former Salomon employees.

 Since 2013, the company has been owned by California-based Deckers Brands, which is also the parent company of Uggs, Sanuk, and Teva.

 You may be tempted to say it One-One, like the number, but Hoka One One is pronounced “hoka onay onay.”
 It’s a Mâori phrase that means “now it’s time to fly” — indeed, quite a promise from a humble shoe.

 The first models of Hokas were initially popular among ultramarathoners and trail runners, which makes sense: those fat soles offer great cushioning on long runs and great protection from jagged and uneven terrain.

 Now, of course, Hokas are adored by serious runners, casual runners, and even non-athletes who just want to wear comfortable shoes and not deal with lower body aches at the end of each day.